 Contract example: Maria’s story

 Maria took her wedding dress and the bridesmaids’ dresses to be dry-cleaned.
 She had intended to keep the wedding dress for sentimental reasons, but to sell the three bridesmaids’ dresses as they had been really expensive.
 They all came back with the fabric damaged.
 Maria complained, and went through the shop’s dispute resolution service.
 They offered her nothing for her wedding dress as they said it had served its purpose and she wasn’t intending to sell it anyway, and almost nothing for the other things.
 So, Maria decided to sue.
 She got a wedding dress shop to value the dresses as if they had been undamaged.
 They assessed their value at £800.
-She then started a claim in the county court for £800 for the value of the dresses, and £500 for the upset and distress of having her wedding dress spoiled.
+She then started a claim in the county court for £800.
 She had some negotiations with the drycleaner’s insurers, but they only offered £300, so it went to trial.
-The judge awarded £600 for the value of the dresses and £100 for the upset of having her wedding dress spoiled.
-Maria didn't get the full £800 for the dresses as they weren't so damaged that they were unsellable, and the judge valued Maria's claim for distress at less than she had asked for.
-But she still achieved several hundred pounds more than the insurers had been prepared to offer.
+The judge awarded £600 for the value, as the Judge said they still had some value left and Maria still had the dresses, and £100 for the upset of having her wedding dress spoiled.

 Personal injury example: Jane’s story